SchwarzIT/hypermatch/README.md

     }
 }
 ```

-- If the value in the event is a **string**: the value is checked if it is equal to "firing" **or** "resolved"
+If the attribute value is type of:

+- **String**: Checks if the value is either "firing" or "resolved"
-- If the value in the event is a **string array**: it checks whether the array does contain a value which is equal to "firing" or "resolved" or both.
+- **String array**: Checks if the array contains an element equal to "firing" or "resolved" or both.

 ### "allOf" matching
-**allOf** does correspond to a boolean "and".
+`allOf` does correspond to a boolean "and".
 It checks multiple conditions and matches if **all** the conditions are true.

 ```javascript
 {